What is vitamin B6?

 - Heart Palpitations: Deficiency can lead to irregular heartbeats, causing discomfort and raising concerns about cardiovascular health.

-- Mood Disorders: B6’s critical role in neurotransmitter production means that its deficiency can contribute to mood swings, depression, and anxiety.
+- Mood Disorders: B6’s critical role in neurotransmitter production means that its deficiency can contribute to mood swings, depression and anxiety.

 Recognising these symptoms is important, and consulting a healthcare professional for diagnosis and advice is crucial if you experience them.